 Cruise the Society Islands and the Windward Islands of Tahiti, and Moorea, and the Leeward Islands of Huahine, Bora-Bora, Tahaa, and Raiatea, the ‘Sacred Island’, where you’ll begin your charter adventure.
 You’ll find mountainous peaks that jut into blue skies and glittering lagoons to explore.
 Get close to nature in the South Pacific by swimming and snorkelling with rays, turtles and colourful marine life.
 Don’t forget to join in traditional Tahitian dancing ashore and try the fabulous local dishes, such as marinated raw fish with coconut milk.

 in January 2018

-After a stop in the international airport of Papeete-Tahiti, you will take a plane with a local company on to Raiatea.
+Take your time to explore Papeete-Tahiti before taking a local charter plane to Raiatea.
 The base is just a short drive from the local airport.

 Day 1 Raiatea to Tahaa

 While in Tahaa you can visit the Hibiscus Sea Turtle Protection sanctuary.
 At the black pearl farm you can see how pearls are cultured from the large Black Lip Oysters and made into exquisite jewellery.

 Bora Bora is surrounded by a lagoon and barrier reef, and in the centre of the island are the remains of a volcano.
 You can visit WWII cannons on the island.
 Luxury resorts and spas dot the island with overwater bungalows, hibiscus blooms in the valleys, and the clear waters are full of colourful fish.